Amendment 3 supporters say the fight to restore abortion access in Missouri is far from over.

 Amendment 3 allows abortion to the point of fetal viability, or to around 24 weeks of pregnancy.

-Opponents of abortion in the Missouri legislature have said they would continue to fight to restrict the procedure.
+Opponents of abortion in the Missouri legislature have said they will continue to fight to restrict the procedure.

 “This won’t be the last time Missourians vote on so-called ‘reproductive rights,’ which has been co-opted by the left to include gender-transition surgeries for kids without parental consent,” state Sen. Mary Elizabeth Coleman R-Arnold, said in a statement after the amendment passed.
 “I will do everything in my power to ensure that vote happens.”